zowe/docs-site/docs/user-guide/configure-zowe-server.md

-# Configuring the Zowe started task
+# Configuring the ZWESVSTC started task

 Zowe has a number of runtimes on z/OS: the z/OS Service microservice server, the Zowe Application Server, and the Zowe API Mediation Layer microservices.
 A single PROCLIB `ZWESVSTC` is used to start all of these microservices.
 This member is installed by Zowe into the data set SAMPLIB `SZWESAMP` during the installation or either a convenience build or SMP/E.  This topic describes how to configure the z/OS runtime in order to launch the Zowe started task.